premkumar-epic/premkumar/README.md

 > 💡 Empowering healthcare with intelligence, one record at a time. 📊🧠💉
 >

+### 🧠 `FocusPilot – Your AI Productivity Co-Pilot` *(In Progress)*
+An all-in-one platform to manage tasks, build habits, and track learning goals with the help of AI.
+Combines AutoPrioritize, FocusFlow, HabitForge, and LearnStack into a sleek, powerful productivity system.
+> 🔧 **Stack:** React, Firebase, OpenAI API, Tailwind CSS
+> 📌 Features: AI task manager, Pomodoro focus tracker, habit builder, learning roadmap, and more.
+> 🧠 Boost productivity.
+Learn smarter.
+Live better.
 ## About Me 📚

 - 🎓 Studying **Artificial Intelligence & Machine Learning**.